ashutosh-sharma/LocalDeals-MEAN-Stack/README.md

-# LocalDeals-MEAN-Stack
+# Local-Deals
-An E-commerce website based upon MEAN Stack
+Local deals is a project based upon MEAN stack.